 - Biguanides, which increase insulin sensitivity and impede the production of glucose (metformin)

-- Alpha-glucosidase, amylin analogues and other means to slow sugar digestion
+- Alpha-glucosidase inhibitors, amylin analogues and other means to slow sugar digestion

 While all Type 1 diabetes patients require insulin to manage their condition, those with Type 2 may require short- or long-term prescriptions of insulin.
 Patients with Type 2 diabetes also benefit from regular blood sugar testing.
 A doctor may advise daily testing when insulin has been prescribed.